Transmissible spongiform encephalopathy: Genetics

+These mutations increase the likelihood that the prion protein (PrP) will misfold into the wrong shape and accumulate in the nervous system.
+Different mutations can cause prion diseases with different clinical and pathological characteristics.

-The normal function(s) of PrP are incompletely understood, although it is likely that the protein participates in many biochemical processes.
-It is expressed throughout much of the body, and is especially abundant in the nervous system.
+The normal function of PrP is not fully understood, but it is believed to play a role in cellular processes and is widely expressed throughout the body, particularly in the nervous system.
 When the PRNP gene is inactivated in animals such as mice, cattle and goats, the PrP-deficient animals are resistant to prion infection.
+Other mammals, like canids, also appear to be immune against prion infection.
 Although the absence of a functional PRNP gene can result in changes in various tissues, the animals are viable and appear to be relatively normal, at least at young ages.

 Infectivity

+Scrapie was suspected to be infectious among sheep in the earliest days from which reliable reports are available.
+However, it wasn't until the 1930s that the inoculation experiments of Jean Cuillé and Paul-Louis Chelle convincingly demonstrated the infectivity of scrapie (see History, below).